boostup/react-lights-out/README.md

 [Live Demo](https://pedantic-stonebraker-c10870.netlify.app/)

+`Note:` right now, this game is mostly unsolvable.
+I will work on a module to remedy this using [this resource](https://www.jaapsch.net/puzzles/lights.htm#desc).
+However, let's keep in mind that this demo mainly exists to focus on React and Front-End skills ;)

 ## About the branch named `centered-and-not-responsive`

 Contrary to the master branch, the above mentioned branch holds a version of the layout that is centered and not responsive.